gard-projects/machine-learning/ShallowLearning/KNN/README.md

 > Occupation = 15 unique categories
 > Native-country = 42 unique categories

-This is why I have applied **target encoding**, instead of **one-hot encoding** to these specific categorical variables.
-If we were to apply one-hot encoding, it would slow down model performance due to an increased dimensionality in the encoded training set.
-All the other categorical variables (except income) are one-hot encoded due to fewer number of unique categories. **Label encoding** is applied to the dependent attribute column as there are only two unique categories, thus suitable for this technique.
+We use **target encoding** for `education`, `occupation`, and `native-country` due to their large number of categories (16, 15, and 42 respectively).
+This reduces dimensionality compared to **one-hot encoding**, which is used for other categorical variables with fewer categories. **Label encoding** is applied to the dependent variable since it has only two categories.

 Batch processing has been used in this project due to a relatively large dataset.
 The reason is simple, due to the increased dimensionality of each `dist-batch`, I ran out of memory when running the model.
 Thus, I made us of batch processing to be able to properly compute the distances between each data point in testing set to all data points in the training set.
 ```